nhaar/CPOSTList/notes.md

 This song is an original song.

 # Lighthouse Band (Old)
-This song is of unknown origins.nThis song consists of six different tracks:
+This song is of unknown origins.
+This song consists of six different tracks:
 - Acoustic Guitar
 - Bass Guitar
 - Electric Guitar